 Award Selection & Distribution

 The Graduate College appoints a diverse group of faculty and professional staff representing Drexel's Colleges and Schools to review nominations and select University-level awardees based on the evaluation criteria.
-Awards are usually distributed each year at a Graduate Student Day awards ceremony and reception; however, due to COVID-19, we will honor awardees by sending a University-wide announcement and distributing digital award certificates.
-Graduating awardees are also listed in the official Commencement booklet and may also be recognized during their College/School Commencement ceremony.
+Awards are usually distributed each year at a Graduate Student Day awards ceremony and reception.
+Graduating awardees are also listed in the official Commencement program and may also be recognized during their individual College or School Commencement ceremony.

 If you have any questions, please contact the Graduate College at email@example.com.